madzadev/voice-cue/README.md

 ## Features ✨

-1. General stats - overview
+1. General stats - overview about voice recording
-2. Sentiment analysis
+2. Sentiment analysis - positive and negative word detection
-3. Word cloud generation
+3. Word cloud generation - most used
-4. Entity name recognition
+4. Entity name recognition - categories such as per
-5. Activity tracking
+5. Activity tracking -
-6. Voice recognition
+6. Voice recognition - AI based solution by Deepgram
-7. Interactive transcript
+7. Interactive transcript -
-8. Cue word usage
+8. Cue word usage - extractions from the text for context
-9. Waveform preview
+9. Waveform preview - see the dynamics of voice, identify silences
-10. Audio controls
+10. Audio controls - play, pause, fast forward and backward
-11. Drag and drop support
+11. Drag and drop support - drop audio in the file select area
-12. Upload both MP3 and WAV
+12. Upload both MP3 and WAV - commonly used audio formats
-13. Fully responsive
+13. Fully responsive - works fine on mobile and tablets
-14. Colorful UI
+14. Colorful UI -

 ## Tech stack 🛠️